robosangli/robosangli.github.io/_posts/2024-04-26-io-engineer.md

 permalink: /io-engineer/
 date: 2024-04-26
 share: false
-excerpt: I designed PCB pallets to be used in the wave-soldering process
+excerpt: Designed PCB pallets to be used in the wave-soldering process
 ---

 Impossible Objects leverages advanced additive manufacturing techniques to revolutionize the wave soldering process for electronic circuit boards with Carbon Fiber composite boards.